Cost and Aid

 What one family perceives as affordable may seem out of reach for another.
 But through generous financial aid packages, scholarships, federal and state grants, and work study programs, we'll work with you to develop a plan that meets your needs.

-Think of a St. Ambrose University education as an investment in yourself.
+A St. Ambrose University education is an investment in yourself.
 Our personalized learning environment means you'll get more out of your coursework and a greater return on your investment based on lifetime earnings.

 AVOID A DEBT SENTENCE